michal-bures/konkr_data/ai-chatter/default.md

 - You're making a mistake here!
 - Wow!
 You must really want the other guy to win.
 - Wow!
 How stupid of you.
+- This is why we can’t have nice things.

 > invaded, suffered major damage, weaker, was weaker, was not hostile, common enemy, angry reaction
 - Pick a fight with someone your own size!